 Medium choice and preparation

-The cannabis seed loves a wet environment, which is why you need to provide it with an abundance of water, while the relative humidity of the air should be around 70%.
-Still, remember to water just around the stem of your seedlings, and only once the soil has completely dried out.
+Cannabis seeds love a wet environment, which is why you need to provide them with an abundance of water, while the relative humidity of the air should be around 70%.
+Remember to water just around the stem of your seedlings, and only once the soil has completely dried out.
 Our tip is to give 200 to 400 ml of water to each plant every 2 to 4 days for beginner growers.

 Planting of the cannabis seed

-Most seed packets have planting instructions, but if that is not the case, the rule of thumb is to plant a seed at a depth equal to two to three times its width.
-Remember that planting seeds too deep may lead to germination failure.
+Most seed packets have planting instructions, but if not, the rule of thumb is to plant a seed at a depth equal to two to three times its width.
+Remember that planting seeds too deep may lead to early failure.

-It takes 3 to 10 days for a cannabis seed to germinate when it becomes a seedling.
+If you’re not popping or germinating seeds with the paper towel method, It takes 3 to 10 days for a cannabis seed to germinate in a medium before it becomes a seedling.
 The seedling stage lasts for 2 to 3 weeks, and plants produce leaves during that period.
 Once you notice that cannabis plants have 5 to 7 blades per leaf or even more, that is a sign it entered into the vegetative stage of growth.

 6) Vegetative state of weed

-As soon as the vegetative stage starts, you want to transfer your plants to pots not smaller than 2 gallons.
-At this stage, plants need more water, so you should feed your plants with 300 to 600 ml of water accompanied by the proper nutrients every 2 to 4 days.
+As soon as your seedlings are more grown and ready, you’ll transplant them into two gallon pots or larger.
+At this stage, plants need more water, so you should feed your plants with 300 to 600 ml of water accompanied by the proper nutrients every 1 to 2 days.
+A good way to check if your plants need to be watered throughout their life cycle, is the weight test.
+If the pot feels heavy, you can wait to water.
+If the pot feels light, it’s time to water or feed.
 The approximate concentrations of macronutrients in this stage are 300 ppm N, 200 ppm P2O5, and 200 ppm K2O.
 Remember that one ppm is equal to 1mg of the nutrient per 1 liter of water.
 Therefore, you can buy either liquid or dry NPK fertilizer with a 7:5:5 ratio and dilute it in water.

 Preparation of nutrient solution